SirObi/kafka-public-transportation/ProjectBreakdown.md

 6. End-to-end success

-- [ ] Dashboard displays list of stations on the Blue line
+- [x] Dashboard displays list of stations on the Blue, Red and Green lines
 - [ ] Emitting new turnstile event causes dashboard to update
 - [ ] simulation.py works and doesn't crash after 1 minute